praxis-app/praxis/CONTRIBUTING.md

 The [README](README.md) covers installation and running the app.
 In short, you need the Rust and Node versions pinned in `rust-toolchain.toml` and `.nvmrc`, PostgreSQL 16, and Redis 8.4.
-Docker with Compose and Buildx is required for end-to-end tests and artifact builds.
+Docker with Compose and Buildx is required for running E2E tests and artifact builds.

 ## Skills and contribution areas